Essential Steps to Secure Your Small Business Network

 Step 5: Train Staff in Security Basics

-Human error is behind 95% of cybersecurity breaches [16], and 80% of organizations have faced at least one phishing attack [17].
-This makes employee training an essential part of your cybersecurity strategy.
+Human error is behind 95% of cybersecurity breaches, and 80% of organizations have faced at least one phishing attack.
+This makes employee training on cybersecurity an essential part of your security strategy.
 While technical defenses are important, your staff serves as the last line of defense.

 Key Areas for Security Training